|

 Food & drink

-There's no catering on these trains, but you can bring your own food & drink.
+There's no catering, but you can bring your own food & drink.
 There are plenty of food outlets at Vienna Hbf & Bratislava Hlavna.

 -

-Bicycles: There are several designated bike spaces in the City Shuttle end car on these trains, see the biking by train page.
+Bicycles: There are several designated bike spaces in both the Austrian and Slovakian cars, see the biking by train page.

 -